qrop/atom-compact-css/README.md

-# atom-compact-css
+# atom-css-compact
-Compacts individual CSS rules into single lines.
+An atom package that compacts individual CSS rules into single lines.